abrady/RenderdocLab/README.md

 #### Challenges

 1. there's a bug in the skinning code for some of the faces where they get skinned incorrectly. debug and fix this.
+2. Use the buffer viewer to inspect the skinned vertex positions before and after the compute dispatch.
+3. Experiment with different bone weights in the shader and observe how they influence the animation.
+4. Capture frames both before and after the compute shader runs to compare the vertex buffer contents.